fidemapps/lr360-js/README.md

 * `protocol:http|https` ( **default: 'https'** ) The protocol to access the API
 * `port:number` ( **default: 443** ) The port number to access the API

+For testing, you can use the host **'demo-api.fidem360.com'**, if you have a demo account created.

 ### lr360('identifyMember', options:object, [callback]);

 Member lookup.
 If found, binds the current session to that member (useful to action tracking).
 One of the following 3 options **must be provided**: